Wang Xiangzhai: Biography

 He first named his teaching Yiquan, in reference to the Xingyiquan and Xinyiquan styles.
 Later, in the 1940s, one of his disciples who was a journalist publicly called it Dachengquan, which means "great achievement boxing".
-It is still known by both these names today.
+It is known by both these names today.

 He received the visit of many Japanese experts during the war.
 One, Kenichi Sawai was assumed to be his student and created his own school in Japan calling his martial art Taikiken.
 Sawaii was however solely instructed by Wang's successor Yao Zongxun, and not directly by Wang himself.

 At the end of his life he performed research into the healing aspect of Zhanzhuang and worked with different hospitals.

 He died in 1963 in Tianjin, from a disease.

 He was one of the first Chinese teachers to publicly teach the practice of Zhanzhuang, or 'standing like a tree' methods.

 In silence there must be movement, and in motion, there must be silence.